shamesjen/tp/docs/DeveloperGuide.md

 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **API**: Application Programming Interface, a set of rules, protocols, and tools that allows different software applications to communicate with each other.
 * **GUI**: Graphical User Interface, a type of user interface that allows users to interact with a computer system using graphical elements on the screen such as windows, icons, menus, and buttons.
+* **CLI**: Command Line Interface, a text based interface used to interact with computer programs and operating systems by typing commands into a terminal or command prompt.
+* **MSS**: Main Success Scenario, a sequence of events or steps that occur when a system or software application operates as intended, without any errors or exceptions.
+* **JSON**: JavaScript Object Notation, a lightweight data interchange format used for transmitting structured data between systems in a human-readable and machine-parseable way.

 --------------------------------------------------------------------------------------------------------------------